Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 The dog kennel at Holmen Husky Lodge

 Having experienced the lovely family-run Holmen Husky Lodge firsthand, that would be my first recommendation for dog sledding in Alta.
+The small groups (max.
+8) are really well-managed and intimate, so I never felt like I was lumped in on some mass tourism-style tour.

 I loved the dog sledding guides and thought their facilities were excellent.
 The dogs live in great conditions and are clearly well-loved and part of the family!

-I also thought it was cool that they offer longer, multi-day husky experiences which you can see on their website here, like their 4-day husky experience that involves at least 60 km of dog sledding into the open landscape of the Arctic wilderness.
+I also thought it was cool that they offer longer, multi-day husky experiences which you can see on their website here, like their 5-day husky experience that involves at least 60 km of dog sledding into the open landscape of the Arctic wilderness.

 Alta glass igloo on stilts in the snow with trees around it